 Why Do We Eat Turkey on Thanksgiving?
 No, It Isn't Because of the Pilgrims

-- Turkey became synonymous with Thanksgiving thanks to Sarah Josepha Hale.
+It became official thanks to a writer named Sarah Josepha Hale.

 Tis the season of giving thanks.
 We here at Distracitfy are thankful that the Writer's and Actor's strikes are over so that we can get back to bingeing new seasons of all of our favorite TV shows.
 We are thankful for the never ending joy that dog videos on TikTok bring us.
 But most importantly, we are thankful for everything that is Taylor Swift, more specifically her putting Travis Kelce on the map.